govuk-one-login/olse-receiver-accelerator/docs/README.md

 ## AWS native

-Under the `examples` directory, there is also an example implementation using AWS cloud native technologies such as AWS API Gateway, AWS Lambda, AWS cognito etc.
+Under the `examples` directory, there is also an example implementation using AWS cloud native technologies such as Amazon API Gateway, AWS Lambda, AWS Cognito etc.

 ## Alternative approaches